NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

 * The first dataset[MechaCar_mpg.csv](https://github.com/NataliaVelasquez18/Car_Data_Statistical_Analysis/blob/main/MechaCar_mpg.csv) contains information about car attributes and car performance .
 Car attributes are vehicle lenght, vehicle weight, spolier angle, ground clearance, and All-wheel-drive.
 Car performance is measured in mpg (miles per gallon).

-* The second dataset [Suspension_Coil.csv](https://github.com/NataliaVelasquez18/Car_Data_Statistical_Analysis/blob/main/Suspension_Coil.csv) contains information about three different production lots of suspension coils and their pounds per square inch (PSI).
-The columns are: VehicleID, Lot#, PSI

 * The code used to perform the analysis is contained in [Car_Data.RScript.R](https://github.com/NataliaVelasquez18/Car_Data_Statistical_Analysis/blob/main/Car_Data.RScript.R)

-* Multiple linear regression is performed in the first dataset using RStudio.
+* Multiple linear regression is performed in the dataset using RStudio.
 P-value and significance level are used as metrics to assess the impact of car features in car performance.

-* T-test analysis is performed on the second dataset to assess production quality among the three production lots and determine which lot is statistically different from the entire production data.

 ---

 ## Executive Summary:

 * Vehicle lenght and ground clearance showed to have a significant impact on vehicle performance.
 However, they are not the only predictors of performance.
-New variables need to be incorporated in the study in order to build an acurate model.
+New variables need to be incorporated in the study in order to build a more acurate model.

-* It is recommended to re-sample production lots and increase sample size.
-Our study showed that despite Lot3 having a similar distribution than the population, it's variance is above the required limit.

 ---